THE OASIS

 Background

 The rest of the mandated “Main Street” experiences (the retail locations, restaurants, coffee shops, park icon, etc.) have been postponed to the park’s second land – basically, a giant hub from which bridges diverge to the rest of Animal Kingdom’s spaces.
 When the park opened, this land was called “Safari Village.”
-After two years of guests wandering around the place and not being able to find the safari – the park’s then-headlining ride – the name was changed to “Discovery Island.”
+After two years of guests wandering around the place and not being able to find the safari – the major one of the park’s two actual rides – the name was changed to “Discovery Island.”
 (The river encircling the island was already called the Discovery River, so the name change made sense.)

 Combining the “Hub” and the necessities of Main Street was its own stroke of genius, because it positions Discovery Island as a place you’ll return to again and again anyway just by nature of navigating the park – narratively, our comfortable, warm “home base” to restore and replenish before heading back out.
 So placing the park’s high capacity eateries here makes great sense.
-Likewise, Imagineers have devised a beautifully clever wrap: the island is something of a Technicolor village of craftsman structures with countless animals embedded through carvings, signage, murals, and more.
-This is Animal Kingdom’s equivalent of Islands of Adventure’s Port of Entry – “unreal” by any measure, but our point of departure and return in a way that feels exploratory, adventurous, and empowering.
+Likewise, Imagineers have devised a beautifully clever wrap: the island is something of a color-washed, artisan village of craftsman structures with countless animals embedded through carvings, signage, murals, and more.
+This is Animal Kingdom’s equivalent of Islands of Adventure’s Port of Entry – “unreal” by any measure, but our port of eternal return in a way that feels exploratory, adventurous, and empowering.

 Build-Out